torbsd/torbsd.github.io/porting-pets.md

 : OpenBSD: no
 : pkgsrc: no
 : DPorts: no
-: notes: requires Docker and a bunch of Perl modules.
-Early stages of dev.
+: notes: requires Docker as a build dependency and a bunch of Perl modules.
+Early stages of development.
 License reference is from old GitHub account, so may be inaccurate.

 Tox/uTox
 : __Description__: UDP-based communications platform